 No company will meet all of our criteria, and our “buy list” reflects this.
 We believe that when we invest in a stock, we are partnering with that company and we commit to engaging with that company on evolving issues over the course of our long-term ownership.
 For this reason, we use shareholder proposals to engage investee companies in issue areas where we would like them to adopt different practices and policies.

 In 2000, NorthStar filed its first shareholder resolution asking Household International (a provider of consumer loans and credit cards in which we no longer invest) to link executive compensation to progress in addressing predatory lending issues at the company.
 Less than two years after our shareholder proposal reached management’s desks, Household International was forced to settle with state regulators to the tune of $486 million for predatory lending behaviors, clearly affirming the need for our work.
 Activism is now an integral part of the social investment process at our company.
 On a regular basis, our investment committee along with the entire NorthStar staff works to identify the issues we want to address and the companies we want to target to bring our perspective forward.
 After extensive research of the issue and in-depth analysis of the companies in our clients’ portfolios, we file shareholder proposals and engage with companies on groundbreaking connections between social, ecological and political issues and company behavior.

 Since our first corporate engagement, NorthStar has filed more than 150 shareholder proposals on a variety of human rights, environment, economic inequality, race and gender equality, and corporate governance matters.
-Click here to view a summary of some of our work.
+Click here to view a summary of our work.

 NorthStar has written white papers to illustrate our positions on issues such as fossil fuel divestment and political contributions.
 Please use the links below to view these white papers: